Find out how much your property is worth in 30 seconds

 Median house price

 Melbourne’s most prestigious address.
-Toorak has seen the sharpest correction of any top suburb because the buyer pool above $4M is thin and very rate-sensitive.
+Toorak has seen the sharpest correction because the buyer pool above $4M is thin and very rate-sensitive.
 If you are holding long-term, the case is still strong.
 If you need to sell now, expect a quiet campaign.

 2